franklinhenri/100DaysOfDevRel/README.md

 9. [Guidelines](08_guidelines_are_important) - Guidelines should guide, not restrict.
 10. [Where does the team sit?](09_devrel_placement) - DevRel can come under engineering, marketing, product or support.
 11. [Developer Outreach](10_developer_outreach) - Developer Outreach is an important aspect to raise awareness, improve understanding and most importantly, build a relationship with the developers.
+12. [Developer Empathy](11_developer_empathy) - Developer Empathy is the secret sauce for a great DevRel team.